 - 2. 198-31.1(C)(2)(g)[6] requires basins/ponds designed for stormwater runoff control shall have side slopes at a no steeper than a 4H to 1V grade.
 And a ten-foot wide bench surround any permanent pool.
 2:1 and 3:1 side slopes proposed.
 The eastern slope of the basin has been flattened to a 4: I slope to provide access by foot.
 Applicant has requested a waiver, see comments below.
 A waiver is being requested.
 The applicant has provided an accessible 4H to 1V side slope on one side of the sediment forebay and the micropool, where sediment forebay requires annual maintenance/clean-out.
 The constructed pocket wetland requires clean out sediment at least once every ten year and MSH does not specify the minimum side slope of constructed wetland.
 Granting a waiver for the local requirement of 4H to 1V side slope should not have any impact to the function of the drainage system.
-This basin will be maintained by the private owner association.
-GCG does not see any adverse impact for granting the waiver.
-However, MDEP has the jurisdiction over the required 15 feet wide access path around the construction wetland. - 3.
+This basin will be maintained by the private owner association, GCG does not see any adverse impact for granting the waiver.
+However, MDEP has the jurisdiction over the required 15 feet wide access path around the construction wetland.
+The proposed constructed pocket wetland BMP with sediment forebay pre-treatment meets the pollutant removal rate as required by 198-31.1.C(1).
+And 198-31.1.C(3)(d) allows the Board to approve other water quality BMPs which meets the pollutant removal requirements.
+The proposed forebay has 4:1 side slope on one side and 2:1 on the other sides.
+Forebay side slope does not meet MSH's maximum 3:1 side slope standard.
+However, the forebay is accessible on one side.
+Proposed pocket wetland has 2:1 slope on two sides and 4:1 slope at the ends.
+MSH does not specify a minimum side slope for constructed wetland.
+Waiver for 198-31.1©(2)(q)[6] has been requested. - 3.
 198-31.1(C)(2)(k) Forebays [1][b] requires forebays to be sized to contain 0.25 inches per impervious acre of contributing drainage and [d] requires forebay be four feet deep.
 The forebay has been deepened to be 4 feet and contain .25 inches of runoff over the impervious area.
 Applicant has requested a waiver for the 4:1 side slope, see comments below.
 No response necessary.
 A waiver is being requested.
-See Comment #2 above. - 198-31.1(C)(2)(I) Fence enclosure for the stormwater basin may be required, depends on permanent pool depth.
+See Comment #2 above.
+0.25 inches per impervious acre volume has been provided. - 4.
+198-31.1(C)(2)(I) Fence enclosure for the stormwater basin may be required, depends on permanent pool depth.
 The Planning Board will decide whether a fence will be required.
 Planning Board approval is required.
 Fence and planting location should be incorporated with the basin maintenance access.
 A waiver is being requested.
 Planting has been proposed on the north side of the constructed pocket wetland.
 The applicant should be responsible for replacing any damaged planting and vegetation during the once every ten years pocket wetland maintenance.
-GCG does not see any adverse impact for granting this waiver.
+GCG does not see any adverse impact for granting